top of page

 Coastal Mardi Gras Museum in Biloxi, Miss photo personal collection

-From the krewes to the costumes and everything in between, the Coastal Mardi Gras Museum highlights what's involved in making Mardi Gras along Coastal Mississippi memorable for participants and visitors.
+From the krewes to the costumes and everything in between, the Coastal Mardi Gras Museum highlights what goes into making Mardi Gras along Coastal Mississippi memorable for participants and visitors.

 Mon. - Fri., 10 a.m. - 4 p.m., Sat. by appointment; $ 8 for adults, $7 for senior adults and military, $5 for children, ages 12 and younger